 Cases assigned revenue officers will continue

 If your IRS case is already in Collections or in process of resolving a balance due, the case will go forward.
 If you are assigned to a Revenue Officer, the case will proceed as normal without you doing anything.
 And if you want the grace period to apply during the pandemic, you will have to contact the Revenue Officer to work out arrangements.

 Do not assume that your case is open to the grace period if you are assigned to a Revenue Officer.
 Contact them and be sure you have their word, rather than just ignoring them.

 Automated Collections are also paused until July 15th, 2020

 If your case is being handled by an automatic collections process, those collections will also be paused until July 15th, 2020.

 Finally, if your case has entered an Offer in Compromise arrangement, those arrangements are not delayed.
 However, they might experience a slowed pace due to the current emergency situation.

-Update 4/22/2020: The IRS Automated Collections System phone lines have re-opened for resolving cases, including removing garnishments.
+Update 4/22/2020: The IRS Automated Collections System phone lines have been re-opened for resolving cases, including removing garnishments.